maxjmuller/about-max-muller/README.md

 ## Description

 I created this brief website for the first code review of my Intro to Programming Class at Epicodus.
-It demonstrates several key concepts in HTML and CSS while also providing a quick overview of my personal background and interests.
+It ain't pretty, but it demonstrates several key concepts in HTML and CSS.
+It also provides a quick overview of my personal background and interests.

 ## Setup

-* Visit http://www.xxxxxx.com to view the site.
+* Visit http://www.xxxxxx.com to view the page.

 ## Technologies Used